zigomir/transync/README.md

 # TODO

-- much more tests, edge cases
+- more tests, edge cases
-- speed up, I think we are connecting too much
 - more OOP
-- remove all duplicated code!
+- update for more than 2 languages